calmjs/calmjs/README.rst

 runtime modules may find this useful during their development cycles.
-Do note that the default debugger is set up to only be triggered only on this termination; if errors and/or exceptions occur during the setup stage of the |calmjs| runtime, the errors will only simply be logged.
+Do note that the default debugger is set up to only be triggered only on this termination; if errors and/or exceptions occur during the setup stage of the |calmjs| runtime, any errors will only simply be logged, while warnings will be discarded (unless extra verbose flags are used).

 ERROR bad 'calmjs.runtime' entry point
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~